kelseyhightower/standalone-kubelet-tutorial/README.md

 ## Static Pods

 In this section you will run an example application that responds to HTTP request with its running config and version.
+This section will leverage the [app pod](https://github.com/kelseyhightower/standalone-kubelet-tutorial/blob/master/pods/app-v0.1.0.yaml) which leverages a configuration side car that updates the `app` configuration file every 30 seconds.

 Verify no container are running: